This post may contain affiliate links. Please see my disclosure policy.

 Thank you for your brown butter recipe.
 I have a question about if we also use brown bits on the bottom of the pot or just brown liquid part when brown butter is required in any recipe.
 Thank you.

-Hi Christina, yes you can use all of it!
+Hi Christina, yes you use all of it!
 The brown bits are the toasted milk solids and they add lots of incredible flavor to any recipe.
 Happy baking!

 This was my first time making brown butter and it turned out perfectly!
 Can’t wait to try your brown butter brownies next.